Blog / News

 Copyrighted © 2023.
 Plagiarism will be criminally prosecuted.

-Just a gentle reminder to all non-residents, who own property in Spain and rent it out (whether long or short-term i.e. holiday home); you must file your Q4 2022 quarterly tax return now in January 2023.
-You are being taxed on your rental income for the previous three months: October, November, and December.
+Just a gentle reminder to all non-residents, who own property in Spain and rent it out (whether long or short-term i.e. holiday home); you must file your Q1 2023 quarterly tax return now in April 2023.
+You are being taxed on your rental income for the previous three months: January, February, and March.

-For 2022, the non-resident tax calendar was as follows:
+For 2023, the non-resident tax calendar is as follows:

 • Q1 January – March.
 Filed on the first 15 days of April